armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 The Agent consists of a service deployed as a Kubernetes `Deployment` and a plugin to Spinnaker's Clouddriver service.
 Be sure to check out the [architecture]({{< ref "armory-agent" >}}).

-## Networking Requirements
+## Networking requirements

-Communication between CloudDriver and Agent must allow for `http/2` communication. `http/1.1` will not be compatible and causes issues for the communication between the two parts.
+Communication between Clouddriver and the Agent must be `http/2`. `http/1.1` is *not* compatible and causes communication issues between Clouddriver and the Agent.

 ## Step 1: Agent plugin installation